 She wrote an autobiographical novel, The Sylph (1778), as well as songs and prose, and collaborated on literary work with Sheridan for the stage.
 She also published poems, including the long poem, ‘The Passage’, which was parodied by Samuel Taylor Coleridge in The Morning Post in December 1799.

-Both Thomas Gainsborough (illus at top) and Sir Joshua Reynolds painted her.
+Both Thomas Gainsborough (illustrated at top) and Sir Joshua Reynolds painted her.
 These portraits hang in the National Portrait Gallery.

 Lady Diana Spencer, later Diana, Princess of Wales, was a direct descendant of Georgiana’s brother, the 2nd Earl Spencer.